Henil28P/Selenium-Software-Testing/README.md

 Change the signup-test.rb file by using the remote driver `driver = Selenium::WebDriver.for :remote, desired_capabilities: :chrome` where desired_capabilities define the browser name, or its version, screen resolution, etc.

+What to consider next:

+- Where and how to maintain infrastructure moving forward (realistically, when using the grid, it is hosted either on physical or virtual servers dedicated to this 1 purpose).

+1. Physical Servers: Using physical servers can be good if there are machines readily available or can be set up and configured easily.
+Physical servers should only be dedicated for testing.
+2. Virtual Servers: Services like Amazon EC2 are great at being able to easily spin up and manage virtual servers.